 Re-size with CSS

 You can also re-size an image through CSS, as shown in the examples below.

 In the first example, the actual size in pixels is specified for width and height.
-Using this option limits the images that can use that CSS, since it is a specific width and height.
-It could result in distorted images if used for an image that does not have a 5:1 aspect ratio.
+Using this option limits the images that can use that CSS.
+Since it specifies a width and height, this method could result in distorted images if an image does not have a 5:1 aspect ratio.

 The second example specifies a percentage of original image size, both width and height, instead of size in pixels.
-Using this option allows for use with a greater range of images, since a percentage of image width and height is specified and can re-size nearly any image and maintain the aspect ratio of that image.
+Using this option allows for use with a greater range of images.
+Since a percentage of image width and height is specified, the browser can resize nearly any image and maintain its aspect ratio.

 To apply the CSS to an IMG SRC HTML tag, you would do the following.